amper5and/node-google-voice/readme.md

 #### Example:  Schedule an sms to be sent on 12/25/2011 at 8:00 AM using a Date object to represent the date
 	voiceClient.scheduler('sms',new Date(2011,11,25,8,00),outgoingNumber,'Merry Christmas!');

-Note that all of the above requests are valid: you can include both callbacks, just the eventCallback, or no callbacks.
+**Note that all of the above requests are valid: you can include both callbacks, just one of the callbacks, or no callbacks.**

 ## Remove scheduled events
 To remove an event from the schedule, call `voiceClient.unscheduler(date)` where `date` is the dateTime of the event and is one of the following types: